Taxrates.info

 Distinguishing Travelling, Living Away and Accounting for Fringe Benefits

-The Tax Office has issued guidance on their position.
+The Tax Office has issued guidance:

 [11 August 2021] Taxation Ruling TR 2021/4 reviews the tax treatment of accommodation and food and drink expenses, and provides 14 examples which distinguish non-deductible living expenses from deductible travelling on work expenses.
 FBT implications for the ‘otherwise deductible’ rule and travel and LAFHA allowances are also considered.